MasteryConnect/nginx-le-proxy/README.md

-nginx-le-proxy is a simple project to run the [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) container along with the [let's encrypt side car](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) container.
+nginx-le-proxy is a simple project to run the [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) container along with the [let's encrypt sidecar](https://github.com/nginx-proxy/docker-letsencrypt-nginx-proxy-companion) container.

 ### motivation